-At The Treehouse, we realize that addiction cannot be treated from a singular perspective, nor is every person who comes to us for help the same.
+At Vertava Health of Texas, we realize that addiction cannot be treated from a singular perspective, nor is every person who comes to us for help the same.
 We seek to engage our clients in a way that keeps this awareness at the forefront of their care, so that they obtain the highest measure of individualized care, granting them the strongest foundation for long-lasting success.

 We employ a variety of evidence-based treatment modalities, all of which have been researched and implemented in a manner that will support you in healing mind, body and soul.
 These methods do not stand alone, instead, they work in harmony with each other, creating a holistic and empowering treatment program that works towards getting you sober while implementing crucial skills to maintain a drug-free life after you leave our care.

 In addition to our cutting-edge behavioral health services, we offer you an array of mindfulness and stress management practices that can help you to imbue your life with balance.
 In order to better understand the importance of these approaches, we need to understand the role that stress has on addiction.

 Stress is something we all know, some more intimately than others.
 Stress, in certain quantities, is part of a normal life, however, when it gets out of control, it is something that can become vastly detrimental to a person’s health.
 In the case of addiction, it can fuel a person’s propensity towards drug use and abuse.